-UPDATE 1-Vitol and Mozambique's state oil firm form trading joint venture
+UPDATE 2-Vitol and Mozambique's state oil firm form trading joint venture

 By Julia Payne

-LONDON, Sept 17 (Reuters) - Global energy trader Vitol and Mozambique’s state oil firm, ENH, have launched a trading joint venture called ENH Energy Trading, Vitol said on Tuesday, to focus on liquefied natural gas (LNG), liquefied petroleum gas and condensate.
+LONDON, Sept 17 (Reuters) - Global energy trader Vitol and Mozambique’s state oil firm ENH have launched a trading joint venture called ENH Energy Trading, Vitol said on Tuesday, to focus on liquefied natural gas (LNG), liquefied petroleum gas and condensate.

 The new entity will be incorporated and based in Singapore.
+ENH will hold a 51% stake, while Vitol will hold the remainder.

-The move is part of a wider trend since last year that has seen energy firms either set up new dedicated gas trading desks or expand existing ones in Singapore.
+The move is part of a wider trend since last year that has seen energy firms either set up new, dedicated gas trading desks or expand existing ones in Singapore.
 Asia is the fastest growing LNG market, led by Chinese demand.

 Singapore has also been expanding its LNG infrastructure by increasing storage capacity.